xtcedro/xarbsrice/README.md

 as well.

 ## Install these dotfiles
-Clone the github repo [XARBS](https://www.github.com/xtcedro/XARBS) to autoinstall everything.
-..
-Since [XARBS] will be a fork of [LARBS], the installation script will be in the same directory as in the [LARBS] ..

 ## Default Desktop Artwork
 Particles of the Standard Model of particle physics - [Image: Daniel Dominguez/CERN](https://cds.cern.ch/images/OPEN-PHO-CHART-2015-001-1/file?size=large)